whittyskitty/anchor-up.com/public/wp-content/plugins/elementor/readme.txt

 == Changelog ==

-= 3.26.3 - 2024-12-22 =

-* Tweak: Registered `swiper.js` script to ensure Swiper is properly declared and loaded ([#29612](https://github.com/elementor/elementor/issues/29612), [#29616](https://github.com/elementor/elementor/issues/29616))

-= 3.26.2 - 2024-12-19 =

-* Fix: Reverted Activated "Element Caching" feature for existing sites ([#27502](https://github.com/elementor/elementor/issues/29613))
-* Fix: Compatibility issue with third-party plugin with `data-settings` attribute missing when Optimized Markup experiment is activated

-= 3.26.1 - 2024-12-19

-* Tweak: Return a specific error to users when images provider is not working in Elementor AI
-* Fix: Typo in `Isolation Manager`

-= 3.26.0 - 2024-12-16 =

-* New: Unify product images seamlessly with AI
-* Tweak: Added "Space Between Dots" control to Image Carousel widget ([#2526](https://github.com/elementor/elementor/issues/2526), [#3277](https://github.com/elementor/elementor/issues/3277), [#21697](https://github.com/elementor/elementor/issues/21697))
-* Tweak: Added paragraph spacing control in Text Editor widget ([#25431](https://github.com/elementor/elementor/issues/25431), [#20144](https://github.com/elementor/elementor/issues/20144))
-* Tweak: Added hover and transition color controls for a link in Heading widget ([#12877](https://github.com/elementor/elementor/issues/12877))
-* Tweak: Updated Image Spacing control to support only PX units in Image Carousel widget ([#21827](https://github.com/elementor/elementor/issues/21827))
-* Tweak: Created CSS variables for Row and Column gaps value in Container ([#24178](https://github.com/elementor/elementor/issues/24178))
-* Tweak: Added the ability to set `aria-label` in Image Carousel widget ([#28355](https://github.com/elementor/elementor/issues/28355))
-* Tweak: Replaced the Wrap Align Content select control with a choose control in Container ([#22640](https://github.com/elementor/elementor/issues/22640))
-* Tweak: Implemented accessibility improvements for pagination bullets in Image Carousel widget ([#28674](https://github.com/elementor/elementor/issues/28674))
-* Tweak: Replaced hidden `elementor-screen-only` div with `aria-label` attributes
-* Tweak: Improved behavior and messaging for the warning displayed when navigating between documents
-* Tweak: Load Nested Elements styles only when they are in use
-* Tweak: Added support for rendering Gutenberg blocks on the frontend
-* Tweak: Removed `elementor-widget-container` div from Elementor widgets as part of the Optimized Markup experiment
-* Tweak: Updated CSS to utilize `inset` CSS logical property in various locations
-* Tweak: Updated minimum required Safari version to 15.5
-* Tweak: Transition Duration controls are displayed only when a background color is set
-* Tweak: Transition Duration controls are displayed only when a border is set
-* Tweak: Improved keyboard accessibility for the section and container presets area
-* Tweak: Merged "Upgrade Swiper Library" feature to version
-* Tweak: Merged "Optimized Control Loading" feature to version
-* Tweak: Activated "Element Caching" feature for existing sites
-* Tweak: Promoted "Nested Elements" feature to Stable status
-* Tweak: Removed `elementor/core/schemes`
-* Fix: Container Gap values not transferring correctly between sites when using Cross-site Copy and Paste ([#24111](https://github.com/elementor/elementor/issues/24111), [#28343](https://github.com/elementor/elementor/issues/28343))
-* Fix: Removed anchor scroll warnings from the console ([#29199](https://github.com/elementor/elementor/issues/29199), [#29350](https://github.com/elementor/elementor/issues/29350))
-* Fix: Frontend template rendering is broken with fatal error ([#29582](https://github.com/elementor/elementor/issues/29582), [#29579](https://github.com/elementor/elementor/issues/29579))
-* Fix: PHP error log appearing due to the Usage Data Sharing cron job (([#29153](https://github.com/elementor/elementor/issues/29153))
-* Fix: Deprecated `print_emoji_styles` warning in Theme Builder screen ([#27502](https://github.com/elementor/elementor/issues/27502))
-* Fix: Display Condition feature is available without an active Elementor license in Floating Elements
-* Fix: "Generate with Elementor AI" button is missing in the Media Library list mode
-* Fix: Resized file size exceeding the maximum limit does not display an error in AI Image
-* Fix: Images from URL incorrectly open the Generate modal
-* Fix: Dropdown area is not opening correctly in certain scenarios in Menu widget
-* Fix: Swiper styling missing from Lightbox inside Gallery widgets
+= 3.33.4 - 2025-12-08 =

+* Security Fix: Improved code security enforcement in Text Path widget

+= 3.33.3 - 2025-12-04 =

+* Fix: Improved compatibility with WordPress 6.9
+* Fix: Keyboard navigation does not work as expected when setting a CSS ID in Tabs widget

+= 3.33.2 - 2025-11-23 =

+* Security Fix: Improved code security enforcement in repeater widgets
+* Security Fix: Improved code security enforcement in Star Rating widget
+* Fix: Editor not loading with errors in the console in certain scenarios – Editor V4

+= 3.33.1 - 2025-11-17 =

+* Security Fix: Improved code security enforcement in Floating Elements

+= 3.33.0 - 2025-11-10 =

+* New: Introducing Variables Manager to manage design variables like colors, fonts, and sizes from a centralized panel - Editor V4
+* New: Introducing Blend Mode control to create layered visual effects by defining how elements blend with backgrounds - Editor V4
+* New: Introducing Background Clipping control to define where an element's background is rendered across the element's layout - Editor V4
+* Tweak: Updated Editor Top Bar layout and button placement for improved navigation
+* Tweak: Adjusted default cache behavior to inactive and updated FAQ Schema notice in Accordion widget
+* Tweak: Improved error handling in Import and Export customization flow
+* Tweak: Applied CSS logical properties support in Star Rating widget
+* Tweak: Enhanced accessibility in Star Rating widget
+* Tweak: Updated minimum supported versions for Chrome, Firefox, and Safari
+* Fix: Child pages and menu items not importing correctly in Website Templates
+* Fix: Deprecated `utf8_encode()` and `utf8_decode()` functions replaced for PHP 8.2 compatibility ([#27499](https://github.com/elementor/elementor/issues/27499))

 [See changelog for all versions.](https://go.elementor.com/full-changelog/)